17 Easy Vegetables to Grow at Home

-While a veggie garden isn’t a plant-it-and-forget-it endeavor, planning ahead can help you cut your time spent tending your plants.
+Although a veggie garden isn’t a plant-it-and-forget-it endeavor, planning ahead can help you cut your time spent tending your plants.
 If you’re new to vegetable gardening, start small.
 As long as your chosen area receives at least eight hours of sunlight a day, a manageable 4×8-ft. bed is big enough for your first plot.
 If an in-ground garden seems daunting, remember that you can also grow most veggies in containers.
-Just stick with these 10 easy options…
+Just stick with these easy vegetables to grow!

 Growing Tip: For a constant supply of homegrown beans, sow a new row of seeds every two to three weeks, starting in late spring.

-Cucumbers are produced on either bush or vining plants.
-Bush varieties have tidy growth and you can easily pop them into containers.
-Meanwhile, vining types produce long plants that sprawl on the ground unless encouraged to climb a fence or trellis.
-My favorite cucumber is Lemon, a popular heirloom with delicious, yellow-green oval fruits.
+Cucumbers grow on either bush or vining plants.
+Bush varieties have tidy growth, and you can easily pop them into containers.
+Alternatively, vining types produce long plants that sprawl on the ground unless encouraged to climb a fence or trellis.
+Our favorite cucumber is Lemon, a popular heirloom with delicious yellow-green oval fruits, and we especially love it in these summery cucumber recipes.

 Growing Tip: The secret to bitter-free cucumbers is to supply even moisture.
 If rain is scarce, water thoroughly, giving plants 1 inch of water per week.

 Cherry tomatoes have a high yield, bearing long chains of delicious fruits.
 They’re also a cinch to grow, thriving in large containers or garden beds.
-Can’t-fail varieties include Black Cherry, Supersweet 100 and Sungold, which all yield a large crop of sweet fruit.
+Can’t-fail varieties include Black Cherry, Supersweet 100 and Sungold, which all produce a large crop of sweet fruit.
+End up with a bumper crop by accident?
+Use them in these recipes for cherry tomatoes.

 Growing Tip: Stake tall or indeterminate varieties of cherry tomatoes to keep plants off the ground and help prevent the spread of soil-borne diseases.

-In terms of sheer production, it’s hard to top zucchini, a type of summer squash.
+In terms of sheer production, it’s hard to top zucchini, which can be tossed into everything from omelets to soups to these desserts.
 One plant can pump out dozens of tender fruit during summer months.
-Zucchini come in a wealth of colors and shapes with varieties like Zephyr and Eight Ball.
+Zucchini come in a wealth of colors and shapes, with varieties like Zephyr and Eight Ball.
 Whatever type you choose to grow, harvest young for optimum flavor and texture.

 Growing Tip: Zucchini grows best in rich soil, so be sure to dig a few shovelfuls of compost before planting.

-Swiss chard is ridiculously easy to grow, incredibly productive and extremely ornamental, making it a great choice for vegetable and flower gardens.
-For gardeners more interested in yield than beauty, stick to the prolific, but less showy, white-stemmed varieties like Fordhook Giant.
+Swiss chard is easy to grow, incredibly productive and ornamental, making it a great choice for vegetable and flower gardens.
+For gardeners more interested in yield than beauty, stick to the prolific—but less showy—white-stemmed varieties, like Fordhook Giant.
+(Hey, we can’t blame you if you want lots to use in these Swiss chard recipes!)
 Adventurous gardeners will be drawn to the hot hues of Bright Lights, Peppermint and Magenta Sunset.

 Growing Tip: If you’re looking to pretty up your container garden area, you’ll definitely want to add chard.
 You can’t find a better, longer-lasting pop of edible color.

 If you want a low-maintenance vegetable, look no further than garlic, which practically grows itself!
-In cool climates, hardneck garlic is the best choice, while those with mild winters should grow softneck garlic.
-I plant about 500 cloves each autumn, harvesting a bounty of homegrown garlic the following summer.
+In cool climates, hardneck garlic is the best choice, whereas those with mild winters should grow softneck garlic.
+Once you’ve got it harvested and minced, toss it into these garlicky dishes.

 Growing Tip: After planting, mulch your garlic bed with straw to prevent weeds and hold soil moisture.

-If you enjoy daily salads, growing your own will shave serious dollars off your grocery budget.
-Leaf lettuce is the easiest type of lettuce to grow, with varieties like Black Seeded Simpson, Red Sails and Red Salad Bowl—they’re all ready to harvest in just one month!
+If you enjoy daily salads (or any of these ingenious lettuce recipes for that matter), growing your own will shave serious dollars off your grocery budget.
+Leaf lettuce is the easiest type of lettuce to grow, with varieties like Black Seeded Simpson, Red Sails and Red Salad Bowl; they’re all ready to harvest in just one month!
 Sow seed directly in pots or the garden beginning in early spring.

 Homegrown peas rarely make it into our house.
 Instead, we tend to eat our peas straight off the vines, enjoying their crisp, sweet flavor in the middle of the garden.
-There are three main types of peas: shell, snow and snap.
+There are three main types of peas: shell, snow and snap (these are some seriously tasty snap pea recipes!).
 Depending on the variety, they can grow on plants as short as 1 foot or as tall as 6 feet.
 Peas enjoy the cool weather, so sow the seeds in early spring.
 Then plant again in summer for a fall harvest, too!

 Growing Tip: Vining varieties must be staked, but even bush types appreciate some twigs or chicken wire for support.

 Popular at gourmet restaurants, most Asian greens are ready to harvest in just 30 days.
-To grow, sow foot-wide bands of seed as soon as you can prepare the soil in early spring, and continue to plant fresh seed every few weeks for a nonstop salad garden.
+To grow, sow foot-wide bands of seed as soon as you can prepare the soil in early spring, and continue to plant fresh seed every few weeks for a nonstop supply for your salad or stir-fry recipes.
 Best bets include varieties of mustard, mizuna, bok choy and tatsoi.

 Growing Tip: Most greens will thrive in the cooler temperatures of spring and fall.
 A little afternoon shade will extend their harvest into warmer months.